owenluo125/CodeWars/README.md

 # CodeWars

-Just a little repository of the problems I've done on CodeWars in Python.
+Just a little collection of the problems I've done on CodeWars in Python.

 ### Useful Links for My Own Use: